mesonbuild/meson/docs/markdown/Cross-compilation.md

 binaries.
 This happens e.g. when running the project's test suite.

-The next section lists properties of the cross compiler and thus of the target system.
+The next section lists properties of the cross compiler and thus of the host system.
 It looks like this:

 ```ini
 [properties]